11 Reasons the USA & the World Will End Within the Next 100 Years

 5. The children today bear the burden of debt by seniors today.

-6. Financial contagion, which is risk that debt will suck in the world is worse than 2008 (see Bear Stearns and the near collapse of banks in 2008), is highly risky, and economies are again unstable, which is why the Brexit and attempts to slow immigration is no surprise to me.
+6. Financial contagion, which is the risk that debt will suck in the world is worse than in 2008 (see Bear Stearns and the near collapse of banks in 2008), is highly risky, and economies are again unstable, which is why Brexit and attempts to slow immigration is no surprise to me.

 7. Social security is almost spent, Medicare is growing, and make-shift bandages on it do not look good, especially when you consider the latest treasury report admits the path is “unsustainable.”
 Just read the latest report from the Treasury office.
-Here are some highlights on the 75 year outlook
+Here are some highlights on the 75-year outlook

 1. 530% debt to GDP ratio.